News more »

 If a tenant being evicted for non-payment of rent loses in eviction court, but has an unexpired lease term, the tenant can reinstate the tenancy by paying off the full amount of the judgment into the court registry.
 See RCW 59.18.410 to read the specific text of the law regarding reinstatements, and speak to an attorney to get guidance and information on your situation.

 If you lose in court, you will be issued a judgment in the amount of money you owe in rent, court costs, attorney’s fees, and other fees.
 The Sheriff will also serve you with a writ of restitution, the notice of when the sheriff is coming to oversee your removal from the property if you have not already vacated.
 The deadline will be 3-4 days from the court date, the sheriff’s name and phone number will be posted on the top of the writ.
 The date will list 12 am as the time of the eviction, but the sheriff will not show up to remove you at midnight.
 The sheriff may come to remove you and your belongings from the property any time after midnight of the date listed.

 The landlord can call off the eviction at any time in the process, though they will typically say their hands are tied and that they must continue.
-If you can negotiate a payment plan with your landlord and they sign an agreement for you to remain on the property, notify the Sherriff as soon as possible.
 It would also be wise to file a “Motion for Reinstatement” with the court, which legal aid agencies may be able to help you with.

 Landlords have an obligation to store any property of the tenant’s that remains in the unit after the writ of restitution has been enforced if they receive a written request from the tenant within three days after the writ has been issued.
 The tenant can be held responsible to pay for the costs of storage and hauling of their property.